 The Court also rejected Luna-Garcia's reliance on BIA decisions interpreting section 1229a(b)(5)(E) to support her argument that she met her statutory obligation by providing the government her Guatemalan address.
 The Court explained that section 1229a(b)(5)(E), which applies to "any alien who remains in a contiguous foreign country," didn't apply to Luna-Garcia because (1) Guatemala isn't a contiguous foreign country and (2) section 1229a(b)(5)(E) concerns removal for aliens not yet in the United States, and therefore "has little bearing on the requirement that an alien who will remain in the United States during her proceedings provide a United States address to receive notice by mail."

 Emphasizing that "[i]n this circuit, alternative holdings are binding precedent and not obiter dicta,” the Court proceeded to explain two alternative bases for rejecting Luna-Garcia's petition.
 The Court acknowledged that it "may usually only affirm the BIA on the basis of its stated rationale for ordering an alien removed from the United States," but explained that there is an exception to that rule where, even assuming the Court's first rationale were erroneous, there is "no realistic possibility that the BIA would reach a different conclusion on remand."
+This calls to mind the Chenery I doctrine: that a court may only uphold agency action based on the agency's own stated rationale for that action.

 The first alternative basis for the Court's holding was that Luna-Garcia's Guatemala address was not "an address at which the alien may be contacted as required under § 1229(a)(1)(F)(i)."
 That was so, the Court explained, because the record showed that Luna-Garcia had no plans to return to Guatemala, meaning she couldn't have been contacted there.
 The Court's second alternative basis for rejecting Luna-Garcia's petition was premised on agency regulations mandating that when an alien's address doesn't appear on the alien's notice to appear, it is the alien's responsibility to provide the Immigration Court with written notice of an address where the alien can be contacted.
 As a result, even assuming Luna-Garcia had provided a valid mailing address for purposes of section 1229(a)(1)(F)(i), it was her responsibility to follow with an address once she was released.
 Her failure to do so was fatal to her petition as well.